How to Install Magento

 If you’ve already signed up for a web hosting plan, then you’re ready for step two.
 But if you haven’t yet picked a host, or are thinking of transferring to a new host, then we recommend SiteGround.
 SiteGround is a top choice for Magento sites because it offers automatic Magento installation for free.
 You can choose to manually install Magento if you’d like, but you also have the option to auto-install it with just a few clicks on your SiteGround account.

-Before you can install Magento on a server, you’ll need to download the Magento software onto your local computer.
+For more information, you can read our full download the Magento software onto your local computer.
 When you arrive on the download page, you’ll see three different Magento installation options: Composer, Git, and Archive.

 In this article, we’ll explain how to install Magento by downloading the Archive version, because it’s the easiest to install and the most geared towards beginners.
 Downloading the archive file means downloading a compressed file that contains the Magento software onto your computer.